jsfuentes/Code-Cheatsheet/Go/interfaces.md

 ## The empty interface

 - Specifies no methods
-- May hold values of any type like fmt.Prin
+- May hold values of any type like fmt.Println

 ```
 interface{}